SANZIDA10/Numerical_Lab/README.md

 The Gauss–Jordan Elimination Method is used to solve a system of linear equations by reducing the augmented matrix to diagonal form (or reduced row echelon form), so that the solution can be read directly without back substitution.

 Steps:
 1. Write the augmented matrix of the system of equations.
 2. Forward Elimination:
-     o	Eliminate elements below the main diagonal to form an upper triangular matrix.
+   - Eliminate elements below the main diagonal to form an upper triangular matrix.
 3. Backward Elimination:
-     o	Eliminate elements above the main diagonal to form a diagonal matrix.
+   - Eliminate elements above the main diagonal to form a diagonal matrix.
 4. Normalization:
-     o	Divide each row by its pivot element so that all diagonal elements become 1.
+   - Divide each row by its pivot element so that all diagonal elements become 1.
 5. Result:
-     o	The solution of the system is directly obtained from the last column of the matrix.
+   - The solution of the system is directly obtained from the last column of the matrix.

 #### Gauss Jordan Code
 ```cpp